 - A two-year-old may have little or no experience of group care.
+As part of gathering information from parents, it is important to find out about the child's experience of nonparental care, for example grandparents, or childminder; this informs staff as to how a child may respond to a new situation. - The three-stage approach involving Proximity, Secure Base and Dependency/Independence is applied to two-year-olds as to younger children.

+ODICOTE PRE-SCHOOL

+ST. GILES PARISH CENTRE, BURY LANE, CODICOTE SG4 8XX +44 (0)7542 285 412
-As part of gathering information from parents, it is important to find out about the child's experience of non-parental care, for example grandparents, or childminder; this informs staff as to how a child may respond to a new situation. - The three-stage approach involving Proximity, Secure Base and Dependency/Independence is applied to two-year-olds as to younger children. - After the induction meeting with the setting manager or deputy and key person, a settling-in plan is drawn up. - To settle in a two-year-old, the setting will go through the same process of gradually increasing the time a child attends with a parent/carer during the proximity stage. - On the first day, the parent/carer attends with the child, and stays for a bit to settle them in and then says good-bye.if a child becomes distressed and unable to be clamed down we will call for parents/carers to return - It is evident that the child is developing a sense of secure base when he or she shows interest in activities and begins to engage with the key person and other children.
-Then the parent/ carer may gradually start to spend short periods of time in another room to see how the child responds, this time increases until the child can manage a whole session without the parent.

-• Separation causes anxiety in two-year-olds, as they have no concept of where their parents/carers have gone.
-Parents/carers should always say goodbye and tell them when they will return.
+After the induction meeting with the setting manager or deputy and key person, a settling-in plan is drawn up.
+Where possible, a home visit is carried out for the same purpose.

+• To settle in a two-year-old, the setting will go through the same process of gradually increasing the time a child attends with a parent/carer during the proximity stage.

+- On the first day, the parent attends with the child, and stays for the morning (less if the child becomes tired).
+On day two, the parent stays longer and on day three stays until, and including lunch - It is evident that the child is developing a sense of secure base when he or she shows interest in activities and begins to engage with the key person and other children.
+Then the parent/ carer may gradually start to spend short periods of time in another room to see how the child responds, this time increases until the child can manage a whole session without the parent. - Separation causes anxiety in two-year-olds, as they have no concept of where their parents have gone.
+Parents should always say goodbye and tell them when they will return.
 Patience with the process will ensure children are happy and eager to come to play and be cared for in the setting.